-The following AMP group-wide measures were used in 2013 to determine the size of the STI pool (the STI scorecard).
-These measures were chosen because they align with the AMP's strategy, objectives and goals as approved by the board, and provide an overall view of performance.
+The following AMP group-wide measures were used in 2014 to determine the size of the STI pool (the STI scorecard).
+These measures were chosen because they align with AMP's strategy, objectives and goals as approved by the board, and provide an overall view of performance.

-Financial measures: weighting 65% Non-financial measures: weighting 35% Performance measures Underlying profit after tax less cost of capital Value of net cash flows and risk new business Cost to income ratio Investment performance for clients Customer advocacy Employee engagement Other key strategic priorities, including the AXA integration, growth strategies for self-managed superannuation funds and Asia, and staying ahead of regulatory change Link to strategy These financial measures are key drivers of shareholder value These measures are key indicators of how successfully the company is delivering agains its goals and strategy
+Financial measures: weighting 65% Non-financial measures: weighting 35% Performance measures Underlying profit after tax less cost of capital Value of net cash flows and risk new business Cost to income ratio Customer relationship index Customer advocacy - investment performance for clients Other key strategic priorities including improve insurance solutions progress with the customer transformation program deliver efficiency targets strengthen relationships with offshore partners Link to strategy - These financial measures are key drivers of shareholder value These measures are key indicators of how successfully the company is delivering against its goals and strategy

 The STI pool is calculated based on performance against the STI scorecard and is then adjusted downwards if AMP management operates outside board-approved risk appetite levels.
-The risk adjustment can be anywhere from 0-100 per cent.
+The risk adjustment can be anywhere from 0-100%.
 The board also has the discretion to consider the quality of AMP's financial results, business leadership and the realisation of strategic opportunities in determining the final STI pool.

 Individual performance and development plans are set at the start of each year and are designed to focus employees on activities that will drive the achievement of AMP Bank's strategic objectives.
-For 2013, the performance of senior managers was measured against financial measures including mortgage and deposit growth, liquidity and capital management, and operating profit.
-Non-financial measures included employee engagement, talent and succession planning, customer and distributor satisfaction and risk measures including driving a risk awareness culture, compliance with regulatory and legislative requirements, and compliance with risk management policies and procedures.
+For 2014, the performance of senior managers was measured against financial measures including mortgage and deposit growth, delivery with risk appetite targets (liquidity and capital management, strategic risk, operational risk, credit risk),operating profit, return on capital, cost to income ratio and cost efficiency.
+Non-financial measures included employee engagement, people leadership, customer and distributor satisfaction, successful delivery of projects and initiatives, risk measures including driving a risk awareness culture, compliance with regulatory and legislative requirements, and compliance with risk management policies and procedures.

-Select senior managers are also eligible to participate in the AMP LTI plan which is AMP's share-based or equity plan used to reward employees for the creation of shareholder wealth over the long term.
+Select senior managers are also eligible to participate in the AMP LTI plan which is AMP's share-based equity plan used to reward employees for the creation of shareholder wealth over the long term.

-During 2013, six senior managers received an LTI award.
-Three senior managers received their 2013 LTI in the form of performance rights (50 per cent of LTI award value) and share rights (50 per cent of LTI award value), with rewards only delivered in equity if conditions are met over a three-year period.
-The three other senior managers received their 2013 LTI in the form of performance rights (100 per cent of LTI award value) only.
+During 2014, four senior managers received an LTI award.
+Two senior managers received their 2014 LTI in the form of performance rights (50% of LTI award value) and share rights (50% of LTI award value), with rewards only delivered in equity if conditions are met over a three-year period.
+The two other senior managers received their 2014 LTI in the form of performance rights (100% of LTI award value) only.

-Vesting of performance rights is dependent on the employee's continued service, AMP's total shareholder return performance (50 per cent of the value of performance rights) and performance relative to a return on equity measure (50 per cent of the value of performance rights).
+Vesting of performance rights is dependent on the employee's continued service, AMP's total shareholder return performance (50% of the value of performance rights) and performance relative to a return on equity measure (50% of the value of performance rights).
 Share rights vest after a three-year vesting period subject to continued service only.